Skfreak/ASR_Project_1/README.md

 `python train.py --components=32 --delta=1 --coefficient=Yes`

 2. For Testing there are 3 files that we have:
-    1. For calculating the Frame Error Rate (**FER**): We have tie file test.py.
+    1. For calculating the Frame Error Rate (**FER**): We have the file test.py.
 Again this file has the following arguements:
         1. Number of components for GMM (to select the models that has been trained)
         2. Value of delta
         3. Whether you want to include the energy coefficients or not.